 In the case of Husen’s archived recording, however, not only the context of its production should be categorized as sensitive, but also the content of the recording, for it describes intimate cultural practices in an inappropriate manner and using unsuitable words.
 A critical and collaborative exploration of this Lautarchiv recording, which has hitherto received little attention, can help to identify the sound document as both a product of colonial power structures and an example of how science and colonialism are historically entwined.

-In autumn 2020 the Humboldt-Universität zu Berlin will inaugurate its own space in the Humboldt Forum: the Humboldt Labor.
+In December 2020 the Humboldt-Universität zu Berlin will inaugurate its own space in the Humboldt Forum: the Humboldt Labor.
 The opening of its first exhibition heralds the permanent presence of cutting-edge university research in the Humboldt Forum.
 This workshop, sponsored by the Humboldt-Universitäts-Gesellschaft and the Humboldt Labor, is one of many formats that will be taking place in the Humboldt Labor in future.
 It is an outstanding example of the research work examining HU’s collections and archives; the Lautarchiv is the sole example of these holdings to move into the Humboldt Forum in its entirety.